ryanscott/bamboo/Readme.md

 -----
 The best, most direct way to reach me is via email (ryan (at) ryanstubblefield [dot] net).

-You can find out more about me at http://www.ryanstubblefield.net/
+You can find out more about me at <a href="http://www.ryanstubblefield.net/" target="_blank">http://www.ryanstubblefield.net/</a>